Politely Turning Someone Down

 It’s Not a Big Deal

 If someone asks you to dinner, it doesn’t necessarily mean they’re interested in you romantically.
 Even if they’re paying, it doesn’t necessarily mean that.
 And if you don’t want to spend your precious time with someone and would rather have some alone time — power to you.

 Tend to your wounds gracefully, and get yourself out into the real world, not the dating world and online dating world, but go take some fun classes for yourself.
-Do things you've always wanted to do but for some reason told yourself you couldn’t.
+Do the things you want to do, and when you’re ready to mingle, it will happen naturally.
+Do things you’ve always wanted to do but for some reason told yourself you couldn’t.